oracle-livelabs/pts/ac-with-ucp/lab2-configure-env/lab2-configure-env.md

 ## Task 2: Configure the network for Oracle Notification Services

-1. Connect to Cloud shell
+1. Connect to Cloud shell from the details page of database **dbrac**

 * Click on the Cloud Shell icon from the top right of the OCI console